Par 5 - Yellow 401m, white 468m, blue 486m

 Par 5 - Yellow 415m, white 421m, blues 458m

 This is one of our signature holes across the Maitai River and a test of your course management skills.
 It is aptly named Faux Pas and has ruined many a good round because it requires a precise drive to skirt a grove of trees on the right, particularly when playing off the blue tees.
 However, hit it left and you risk losing a shot in the river or going into more trees.
 Even with a straight drive all but the longest hitters will opt to lay-up before the river, although this too requires an accurate shot to a narrowing fairway guarded by trees on either side.
 You are then faced with a short iron over the water to a large two-tiered green surrounded by thick rough and out of bounds left, right and over the back.
-The number of balls you can see in the river as you cross the footbridge is testimony that a par five doesn't have to be long to be tough.
+The number of balls you can see in the river as you cross over to the green is testimony that a par five doesn't have to be long to be tough.

 Par 5 - Yellow 428m, white 453m, blue 465m